Family Support - Getting Help

 Please let us know if there has been a loss in your family.
 As well as ensuring your child is given the appropriate level of care in school, we could make a referral for loss and bereavement counselling if they are struggling after a loss of a family member, close friend or pet.

 Food Parcels/ Financial Aid

-If you would like some support towards food for your children, please contact Miss Epps or Mrs Arterton who will be able to discuss some options.
+If you need some support towards food for your children, please contact Mrs Appleby who will be able to discuss some options.
 Perhaps you could give St. Paul’s Food Pantry a follow on Facebook, or CHANCE social supermarket.
 St. Paul’s Pantry, who are based in Crewe, can also fund school shoes to families who need them.

 A referral can be made to the school nurse to support a range of health concerns including healthy eating, toileting, developmental concerns, puberty concerns and emotional well-being.
 Following a referral, a school nurse would normally make a phone call to parents to discuss their worries.